 The current weather has us thinking a lot about the impending arrival of spring.
-Yes, that darned groundhog said we had six more weeks of winter, but we're over halfway through that now and the signs are starting to appear showing that spring is on its way!
-Here are some of our favorite sure signs that spring isn't too far away...
+We're hoping that groundhog was correct and we'll see an early spring this year, but no matter what happens, it's only about a month away!
+The signs are already starting to appear throughout the area.
+Here are some of our favorite signs that spring isn't too far away...

-The birds are singing, and in some cases, returning to the area after their winter away!
+- The birds are singing, and in some cases, returning to the area after their winter away!
 In the last week or so, we've sighted several groups of migratory birds on their long journey back north.
-Keep an eye out for them as you wander the trails at Burkhart Creek Park and stroll the White River Greenway at Old Town Waverly Park.
+Keep an eye out for them as you wander the trails at Morgan-Monroe State Forest, Jimmy Nash City Park, Pioneer Park and Burkhart Creek Park and watch for waterbirds in particular as you stroll the White River Greenway at Old Town Waverly Park.

-The peeper frogs are awake and singing!
+- The peeper frogs are beginning to wake up and start singing!
 Stop near any pond or creek bank at dusk and you'll hear them.
-They may not be too noisy now, but in the next few weeks, those little guys will become a rather deafening reminder that winter is almost over.
+They may not be too noisy yet, but trust us - in the next few weeks, those little guys will become a rather deafening reminder that winter is almost over!

-This year's Garden Fest from the Morgan County Master Gardeners is now less than a month away.
-March 17 is the day to celebrate all things garden related at Hoosier Harvest Church on State Road 252.
+- This year's Garden Fest from the Morgan County Master Gardeners just weeks away.
+March 28 is the day to celebrate all things garden related at Hoosier Harvest Church on State Road 252.
 There will be loads of fun booths, and even speakers to learn from.
 Get it on your calendar!

-Daffodils are bursting from the ground... we know., it'll be a few weeks before they bloom, but just seeing those little green leaves poking up through the earth puts us in a better mood.
+- Daffodils are bursting from the ground... we know., it'll still be a few weeks before they bloom, but just seeing those little green leaves poking up through the earth puts us in a better mood.
 We'll be anxiously looking forward to this year's explosion of color on the grounds of Link Observatory.
-Open each weekend in April for visitors to enjoy (thanks to the Indiana Daffodil Society), Helen Link's daffodils are truly the final sign that spring is here for good in Morgan County!
+Open each weekend in April for visitors to enjoy (thanks to the Indiana Daffodil Society and the Indiana Astronomical Society), Helen Link's daffodils are truly the final sign that spring has finally arrived in Morgan County!